 This paper presents a methodology to extract set details from a vector image and produce the output as an xml structure.
 First part of this vector image interpretation is the sets identification.
-In vector images labelled Jordan Curves are identified as sets.
-Normally, in SVG sets can represents with circles, ellipses, rectangles and closed curves.
+In vector images, labelled Jordan Curves are identified as sets.
+Normally, in SVG sets can be represented with circles, ellipses, rectangles and closed curves.
 In this research we only consider circles, ellipses and rectangles.
-But same concept can be extended for the arbitrary closed curves.
+However, same concepts can be extended for the arbitrary closed curves as well, though it is not currently handled.
 In the label identification, only nominal text labels are accepted as labels.
-Since the label identification subjected to various ambiguity problems, various heuristics are been used to identify correct labels.
+Since the label identification is subjected to various ambiguity problems, various heuristics had to be used to identify correct labels.

 After identifying the sets, minimal regions are identified.
-Then remaining texts are classified as zone elements.
-After extracting all the Venn information, extracted data is outputted in a structured XML format which can describe any Venn diagram.
+Then remaining text is classified as zone elements.
+After extracting all the Venn information, extracted data is output in a structured XML format that can describe any Venn diagram.
 It contains set details and the zone details.
-Arrangement difference in the vector image of the Venn diagram can produce several XML outputs which are equivalent.
+Arrangement difference in the vector image of the Venn diagram can produce several XML outputs that are equivalent.

 This method has been tested against the Venn and Euler diagrams produced from university students and secondary school students.
-We have given Venn and Euler diagram question paper with 4 questions to university undergraduate and postgraduate students from the University of Moratuwa and collected answers in hand written format.
+We have given Venn and Euler diagram question paper with 4 questions to university undergraduate and postgraduate students and collected answers in hand written format.
 Also we have collected answer from secondary school examination which has Venn and Euler diagram questions.
 Collected answer sheets are converted to electronic format (SVG) before the parsing.
 Those Venn and Euler diagrams are parsed using the system and manually checked each parsed diagram for the validation of the system.

-This paper is arranged into following sections: Section II describes the related work containing the details about relevant researches previously, problems encountered and solutions; it further elaborates the background information on the research area.
+This paper is arranged into following sections: Section II describes the related work.
 Abstract solution details of the complete research, the proposed solution and how the information extraction methods applied are included in the methodology section (Section III).
-Section IV an introduction to the expected analysis tasks with the methodology evaluation and experiment details are given.
+Section IV provides an evaluation of the system.
 Finally, Section V concludes the paper with possible future extensions to the research.

 Related Work

-In this section, we explore existing researches related with mathematical diagram recognition, interpretation, diagram similarity measurements and diagram data representation methods.
+In this section, we explore existing research related to mathematical diagram recognition, interpretation, diagram similarity measurements and diagram data representation methods.